Committee roles

 - Ensuring the financial sustainability of the society

-- Ensuring the future sustainability of the society by making members aware of elections and giving a good handover
+- Ensuring the future sustainability of the society by making members aware of elections and giving a handover to new committee members

-- Agreeing and setting the membership fee at the start of the academic year or when a new society has been created
+- Agreeing and setting a membership fee at the start of the academic year or when a new society has been created

 Important committee dates